-Table 15 - 9.6 HVAC Setup Wizard
+Table 16 - 9.6 Speed Reference Setup Wizard

-PROMPT DESCRIPTION Run HVAC Setup Wizard?
-Press the "Enter" key to go through the wizard.
-Press "Home" key to return to Home screen.
+PROMPT DESCRIPTION Run Speed Reference Setup Press the "Enter" key to go through the wizard.
+Press "Home" key to return to Home Wizard? screen.
 Speed Reference Select whether the speed reference will be a 4-20 mA signal or a 0-10 VDC signal.
 Min Frequency In Hz.
 The lowest frequency the drive will operate the load at.
 If submersible pump is chosen, the drive will ramp from stop to the value set by parameter 1.1.1 MIN FREQUENCY in one second.
 Max Frequency In Hz.
 The maximum frequency that the drive will operate the load at.
 Disable Manual Mode Disables manual operation of the drive through the keypad.
 Overcurrent Limit Setting for motor overload protection, Trip Class 10 curve.
-Motor RPM Set the nameplate RPM rating of the motor.